azuredevcollege/cognitive-services-kitchen-sink/README.md

 **Go to _Settings_ and then _Actions_ , _General_ and under _Workflow Permissions_ make sure that you have set _Read and write permissions_.
 If not, change your settings and save.**

 After the setup from the compile and hot-reload step is complete, the site is not yet published to GitHub Pages (published online).
-In the next two steps, we will activate GitHub pages, run a workflow to create a new gh-pages branch, and deploy the content from this branch to our GitHub page.
+In the next two steps, we will run a workflow to create a new gh-pages branch, and deploy the content from this branch to our GitHub page.

 1. Activate GitHub Pages and run the workflow to create gh-pages branch: